xamarin/xamarin-forms-samples/Navigation/LoginFlow/README.md

 ---
 name: Xamarin.Forms - LoginFlow
-description: This sample demonstrates how to manipulate the navigation stack in order to only display the main page of the application once the user has...
+description: "How to manipulate the navigation stack in order to only display the main page of the application once the user has logged in #navigation"
 page_type: sample
 languages:
 - csharp